We have new tax software!

 Information About Your Taxes

 To qualify for the lottery credit, you must own the home described on the tax bill as of January 1, 2017, and use it as your primary residence.
 Do not claim the lottery credit if the property is not your primary residence (you can only have one primary residence).
-For homeowners who previously qualified, your real estate property tax bill was prepared incorporating the lottery credit.
+For homeowners who previously qualified, your real estate property tax bill was prepared to incorporate the lottery credit.
 The total amount due on the real estate property tax bill will already have been reduced by the lottery amount.
-The interest free installment payment plan amounts will reflect the lottery credit reduction.
+The interest-free installment payment plan amounts will reflect the lottery credit reduction.
 If the lottery credit is not shown but you qualify, you must file a new form in the Clerk/Treasurer’s office.
 The claim form will be available for pickup at the Village of West Milwaukee Clerk/Treasurer’s office.
 We request that you file the completed claim form with your payment for the most efficient processing of your payment.
-The claim forms must be filed on or before January 31, 2018.
+The claim forms must be filed on or before January 31st.

 You can find more information in the Department of Revenue’s frequently asked questions on the Wisconsin Lottery and Gaming Credit Program.